scotws/SAN/san_handbook.md

 ## Assemblers for SAN

-The disassembler of Tali Forth 2 for the 65c02 (<https://github.com/scotws/TaliForth2>) outputs SAN.
-An assembler is being worked on that will accept SAN notation.
+The disassembler and assembler of Tali Forth 2 for the 65c02 (<https://github.com/scotws/TaliForth2>) use SAN.
+The documentation includes a short introduction.

 ### Assemblers for TAN